 Some preschool and school-age children will react to the storms with anxiety and questions, others with little anxiety but lots of interest.
 Other children will experience little anxiety and little interest.
 All these responses are normal.

 As a parent, you can support your child if you:

 Answering Children's Questions

-If your children are interested in discussing current events or you’d like to raise the topic, be prepared with the facts of the situation and the appropriate language.
+If your child is interested in discussing current events or you'd like to raise the topic, be prepared with the facts of the situation and the appropriate language.
 The key points for talking to any child are to: